respinar/contao-iraniandate-bundle/README.md

 ## New Feature: `{{iranian_date}}` Insert Tag

 We've introduced a new insert tag: `{{iranian_date}}`.
-This tag allows you to display the current Iranian (Jalali) date in your Contao templates, and it offers flexibility in terms of date formatting.
+This tag allows you to display the current Iranian date in your Contao templates, and it offers flexibility in terms of date formatting.

 ### How It Works